arielhasidim/mimic-uo-and-aki/README.md

 # MIMIC-IV hourly-adjusted urine output and AKI analysis

 SQL queries and R workflow to create datasets for hourly-adjusted urine output (UO) and AKI events as well as the original research results from the [MIMIC critical care database](https://mimic.mit.edu).
-This repository accompanies the *Scientific Data article: "From Arbitrary Charting to Precise Hourly Urine Rates and AKI Staging: A Comprehensive ICU Database Analysis"*.
+This repository accompanies the article: *"Method for computerized standardization of arbitrary urinary output charting for the diagnosis of AKI: A derivation-validation proof of concept study using two multicenter databases"*.

 ## Table of contents